filipsnastins/concurrency-control-with-dynamodb/README.md

 ```

 The sequence diagram below simulates how optimistic concurrency control and semantic lock prevent concurrency anomalies
-and enforce `PaymentIntent` object's invariants.
+and enforce `PaymentIntent` object's invariants and business rules - the amount cannot be changed if the charge is requested.

 First, the user creates a new `PaymentIntent` and then sends the charge request.
 The charge request queries
 the created `PaymentIntent`, checks that it's in the `CREATED` state, applies the semantic lock by